vnotex/vnote/src/data/extra/docs/en/markdown_guide.md

 **Notes**:

 * `lang` is optional to specify the language of the code; if not specified, VNote won't highlight the code;
-* It is always a good practice to add one empty line before the whole fenced code block.
+* It is always a good practice to add one empty line before the whole fenced code block;

 ### Diagrams
 VNote supports the following engines to draw diagrams.
 You should specify particular language of the fenced code block and write the definition of your diagram within it.